ctb/2019-snakemake-ucdavis/tutorial.md

 * the rule name doesn't really matter, it's mostly for debugging.
 It just needs to be "boring" (text, underscores, etc. only)

-### Providing input files explicitly the multiqc rule
+### Providing input files explicitly to the multiqc rule

 The third problem, that multiqc doesn't have any input dependencies, is a bit harder to fix.